- Joined

 (a) The Presiding Officers must receive the approval of the Congress to hire Congressional Staff by way of nomination.

-(b) The Congressional Staff position will carry over each term until the Presiding Officer actions Section 8(6.a) of this act.
+(b) A Congressional Staff position will carry over each term until a Presiding Officer actions §6(7)(a).

 (c) Congressional Staff may receive a salary decided by law outside of the Constitution.